PaulDGillis/paper/README.md

 The modules are setup this way for easier prototyping, while keeping each module's tests grouped together by what they're testing.
 There are some basic tests I setup for testing modules as I made them.
 See :core:data, :core:database, :core:network.

+Build Variants include demoDebug, demoRelease, prodDebug, and prodRelease. *I'd recommend setting everything to prodDebug.*
+Demo vs Prod is rather or not it checks the network.
+Demo using the :core:network:assets/hiring.json snapshot data for testing/prototyping.
+Prod uses retrofit to make the request over the network.